PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 InstanceNorm residual/Mul/Concat result retention contract above.
 Implement only that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal InstanceNorm residual/Mul/Concat result retention implementation checkpoint

+The first direct production call now retains its unchanged one-counter dictionary as `_terminal_instancenorm_residual_mul_concat_stats`.
+The second and third retain `_very_late_instancenorm_residual_mul_concat_stats` and `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`; the nested convergence call continues to consume its counter with the shared graph index.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key schema, positive-only pruning, GraphIndex/LayoutState behavior, residual-adapter predecessor, dual-statistics successor, all other occurrences, pass order, dependencies, diagnostics, and TensorFlow behavior.
+The new result has no consumer and triggers no graph work.

+The first implementation run found the expected stale very-late occurrence assertion that still required the terminal call to be `ast.Expr`.
+It now requires the exact terminal assignment.
+Production was unchanged by this test- only correction.

+Implementation validation completed sequentially under `uv`:

+- terminal and very-late cross-occurrence contracts: `2 passed in 0.62s`
+- indexed owner, concrete rewrite, terminal/direct/nested occurrence, pre-terminal boundary, architecture, and pass-efficiency coverage:
+  `465 passed in 19.59s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1430 passed in 25.07s`

+These are unit, contract, and orchestration checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit all four production occurrences of `_optimize_transpose_instancenorm_dualstats_residual_add_resize_nhwc_chains()`: three direct calls plus one nested convergence call.
+The first terminal direct result remains raw, while the very-late and pre-terminal results are retained.
+Characterize only that first call between the terminal residual/Mul/Concat target and the terminal boundary cluster.
+Commit and push only; do not create, reopen, or update a pull request.